peterwilli/iota-ion.lib.js/README.md

 ## How to get started

 See [Simple chat](example/chat.html) for the most simple example with comments.
+You can use the same API using the browser-script that is used in chat.html, or if you build a website with a module bundler like Webpack, you can use our NPM module: `yarn add iota-ion.lib.js`

 ## What is WebRTC?